 Developing Cooperation and Understanding

 The U.S.-Mexico Foundation’s programs and partnerships work to connect and engage people in Mexico and the United States with each other to develop stronger binational ties and encourage deeper understanding between the two countries.
 The USMF conducts binational advocacy on issues of relevance for the bilateral relation, such as the fate of returned migrants in Mexico, through conferences and events in both countries.
 The flagship Dreamer Delegations program brings DACA recipients to Mexico to reconnect with their roots, learn about the country, and meet retuned Dreamers living in Mexico, creating new ties amongst a key population that can become a bridge for greater cooperation between the two countries.
-Programs such as the Mexican American Leadership Initiative (MALI) and People to People (P2P) also foster cooperation between individuals on both sides of the border and serve to raise awareness about the importance of the bilateral relationship.

 At the intersection of education and binational collaboration